-Ross and his team have also made documentaries on international piracy, in Gaza, Israel ,and the Amazon Rainforest.
-His production company Freshwater Films is presently making the fifth series of Extreme World, a documentary series that sees Ross travel the world to destinations such as Pakistan, Papua New Guinea, The Congo and Ukraine.
+Ross and his production company Freshwater Films have also made documentaries on international piracy, in Gaza, Israel and the Amazon Rainforest.
+The sixth series of Extreme World sees Ross travel the world to destinations such as Pakistan, Papua New Guinea, The Congo and Ukraine.

 He has authored a Sunday Times Best Seller 'Ross Kemp on Gangs', as well as 'Gangs 2', 'Ross Kemp on Afghanistan', and 'Ross Kemp on Pirates', published by Penguin.
 'Warriors & Raiders', and his ninth title, 'A to Z of Hell', are published by Cornerstone.

 Ross Kemp is lucky, some may say very lucky, to have spent 30 successful years in television which he still enjoys.
 His great loves however are his family, his home in the country, his friends and food & wine.